Effects of war: On the economy

 The economy may suffer devastating impacts during and after a time of war.
 According to Shank, "negative unintended consequences occur either concurrently with the war or develop as residual effects afterwards thereby impeding the economy over the longer term".
 In 2012 the economic impact of war and violence was estimated to be eleven percent of gross world product (GWP) or 9.46 trillion dollars.
 Everyday activities of a community or country are disrupted and property may be damaged.
-When people become misplaced, they cannot continue to work or keep their businesses open, causing damages to the economy of countries involved.
+When people become displaced, they cannot continue to work or keep their businesses open, causing damages to the economy of countries involved.
 A government may decide to direct money to fund war efforts, leaving other institutions with little or no available budget.

 In some cases war has stimulated a country's economy (World War II is often credited with bringing America out of the Great Depression).
-According to the World Bank the event that conflicts subside in the country, and in the event that there is a transition to democracy the following will result in an increase economic growth by encouraging investment of the country and its people, schooling, economic restructuring, public-good provision, and reducing social unrest.
+According to the World Bank, in the event that conflicts subside in the country, and there is a transition to democracy, the following will result in an increase in economic growth by encouraging investment in the country and its people: schooling, economic restructuring, public-good provision, and reducing social unrest.
 Conflict very rarely has positive effects on an economy according to the world bank "Countries bordering conflict zones are facing tremendous budgetary pressure.
 The World Bank estimates that the influx of more than 630,000 Syrian refugees have cost Jordan over USD 2.5 billion a year.
 This amounts to 6 percent of GDP and one-fourth of government's annual revenues".
 One of the most commonly cited benefits for the economy is higher GDP growth.
 This has occurred throughout all of the conflict periods, other than in the Afghanistan and Iraq war period.
 Another benefit commonly mentioned is that WWII established the appropriate conditions for future growth and ended the great depression.
 In previous cases, such as the wars of Louis XIV, the Franco-Prussian War, and World War I, warfare serves only to damage the economy of the countries involved.
 For example, Russia's involvement in World War I took such a toll on the Russian economy that it almost collapsed and greatly contributed to the start of the Russian Revolution of 1917.